samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 The `ISlot` called **[mail.pop3.fetch]** will invoke the above **[.lambda]** object once for each email it finds on the POP3 server it connects to.

+If this sounds complex to you, don't worry and just play around with existing snippets in your _"Evaluator"_ component, which should have tons of documentation and example snippets for you, that you can play around with, to easily understand Hyperlambda by trying it out for yourself.

 ## Slots

 * __[if]__